learning-zone/javascript-basics/README.md

 * These languages will always be behind the latest JavaScript standard.
 * Developers should be cognizant of what their code is being compiled to — because that is what would actually be running, and that is what matters in the end.

 Practically, ES2015 has vastly improved JavaScript and made it much nicer to write.
-I don't really see the need for CoffeeScript these days.
+I don\'t really see the need for CoffeeScript these days.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>